 Water

 Reptiles generally don’t appreciate petting and handling in the same way that dogs and cats do.
-Peters banded skinks, however, seem to be fairly calm once they get used to humans.
+Peter's banded skinks, however, are known for being quite docile and tolerate handling better than a lot of other reptiles.
 Here are some tips for success:

 - Start with tong-feeding.

-- Whenever possible, let the lizard come to you rather than chasing after it.
+- Whenever possible, let the skink come to you rather than chasing after it.

 - Support as much of its body as possible, especially the feet.